How to use

 • Common Uses

-Text Fingerprints: Generate a consistent SHA3-512 digest for a piece of text so the same input can be compared later.
+Text Fingerprints: Create a consistent SHA3-512 digest for the same text input.

-Basic Integrity Checks: Compare SHA3-512 hash values to check whether text content has changed.
+Integrity Checks: Compare SHA3-512 values to see whether text content has changed.

-Development and Testing: Create SHA3-512 sample hashes for applications, API tests, documentation, or debugging.
+Development and Testing: Generate sample SHA3-512 hashes for applications, API testing, documentation, or debugging.

-Compatibility Requirements: Use SHA3-512 when a system, specification, or workflow specifically requires a SHA-3 512-bit hash.
+Compatibility Workflows: Use SHA3-512 when a system or standard specifically asks for a SHA-3 512-bit hash.

 • Important Notes

-For password storage, do not use plain SHA3-512 directly.
-Passwords should be stored with a dedicated password-hashing algorithm designed for that purpose.
+Do not use plain SHA3-512 by itself for password storage.
+Passwords should be handled with a dedicated password-hashing method designed for that purpose.